Reigate College Reigate College

 Throughout the course, Performing Arts students at Reigate College have many exciting opportunities to take part in performances, workshops, masterclasses and trips.

-If you’ve not already seen it, take a look at the Spring 2020 ‘Spotlight on Performing Arts’ to get a flavour of some of the things you might be involved with (NB The later events on the What’s On Guide were not able to go ahead due to the coronavirus).
+If you’ve not already, take a look at our News Stories and Video Gallery to get a flavour of some of the things you might be involved with.

 We’re looking forward to welcoming you to another exciting year of Performing Arts at the College!